 - Preheat the oven to 475° Line two large baking sheets with unbleached parchment paper.

 - In a large bowl, mash the cauliflower with the olive oil until mixture resembles extra-lumpy mashed potatoes.
-Add the hemp seeds, chia seeds, scallions, garlic, salt, rosemary, cayenne, and turmeric and stir until well combined.
+Add the hemp seeds, chia seeds, scallions, garlic, salt, rosemary, pepper, and turmeric and stir until well combined.
 Set aside 15 minutes to allow chia seeds to gel.
 Stir in the eggs.

 - Drop the mixture onto the prepared baking sheets using a ¼-cup dry measuring cup, then flatten the mixture using your fingertips to form 12 (3- to 3¼-inch diameter)* patties.